 The good news is that human behavior and social engineering can also be used to defeat such phishing attempts.
 Data suggests that, by providing consistent training and presenting realistic phishing examples, phishing attacks can be reduced by up to 90%.

 One tool used to help users better understand these threats and reduce attacks is simulated phishing exercises.
 By presenting augmented emails with corresponding teachable moments, phishing exercises, like the one shared with Northeastern faculty and staff recently, allow users to improve detection and reporting skills.
-In addition, on demand Security Essentials training is offered to all Northeastern community members, along with helpful tips on Malware and Phishing Prevention.
+In addition, on-demand Security Essentials training is offered to all Northeastern community members, along with helpful tips on Malware and Phishing Prevention.

-As reminder, here are a few quick steps to take if you receive an email you suspect may be a phishing attempt:
+As a reminder, here are a few quick steps to take if you receive an email you suspect may be a phishing attempt: